-Canada to get access to recorders from downed plane in Iran
+Trudeau: Plane victims would be alive if not for tensions

 Van Themsche said the agency also will investigate why Iranian airspace was not closed to civilian traffic when Iran launched attacks on Iraqi military bases.

-Canada suspended diplomatic relations with Iran in 2012, but Prime Minister Justin Trudeau and Canada’s foreign minister have been in touch with their Iranian counterparts since the plane was shot down.
+Canada suspended diplomatic relations with Iran in 2012, but Trudeau and Canada’s foreign minister have been in touch with their Iranian counterparts since the plane was shot down.

 Iran downed the flight as it braced for possible American retaliation after firing ballistic missiles at two bases in Iraq housing U.S. forces.
-The missile attack, which caused no U.S. casualties, was a response to the killing of Gen. Qassem Soleimani, Iran’s top general, in a U.S. airstrike in Baghdad.
+The missile attack, which caused no U.S. casualties, was a response to the killing of Iran’s top general.

 Trudeau has called the downing a Canadian tragedy because 138 of the passengers were headed for Canada.
 They included students, newlyweds, doctors and parents.
 The youngest was a 1-year-old girl.